learn-co-curriculum/phase-3-building-sinatra-applications/README.md

 > The reason for using a `controllers` folder and a class named with
 > `Controller` at the end is because of a software pattern known as
 > Model-View-Controller, or MVC.
 We'll cover MVC in more depth in the next
-> phase, but essentially, it's a common pattern among developers for web
+> phase, but essentially, it's a common pattern used by web app developers
-> applications specifically that helps with the separation of concerns of
+> that helps with the separation of concerns of different parts of the
-> different parts of the application:
+> application:
 >
 > - Models: responsible for working with the database
 > - Views: responsible for what the user sees on the webpage (typically, views are